Why looking after yourself is important for parents and carers

 When you’re focused on looking after babies or children, it’s easy to forget or run out of time to look after these parts of your life.
 But looking after yourself is worth it – it’s good for you and good for your child.

 Looking after your relationship with your partner

-Happy couples have a positive effect on their children.
-This means that looking after your relationship can help you both get the most out of being parents and partners.
+For parents and carers with partners, looking after your relationship can help you both get the most out of being parents and partners.

-Looking after yourself: activity, food and rest
+Looking after your health: activity, food and rest

 - staying active

 - eating healthy food

 Regular physical activity improves circulation, increases your overall metabolism, boosts your immune system and makes you feel good.
 It’s great if you can get out into the fresh air for a daily walk.
 Or you could jump around the house listening to your favourite music.